 Our annual “Blackrock in Bloom” initiative, which sees the Main Street and promenade area ablaze with colour, is sponsored by Haggardstown Garden Centre.
 Our “Summer Flags” initiative is sponsored by Tiernan’s Centra Blackrock.

-Our current committee comprises John Horan (chair), Joe Bailey (vice-chair), Brian McElroy (treasurer), Gearóid McMahon (secretary), Eileen Carter (PRO), Marie McCallion (schools liason), Gerry Hughes, Ann Fennelly, Attracta Roche, Garrett Shine, Steve Potter, Catherine Duff, Elaine Cosgrove and Michael O’Sullivan.
+Our current committee comprises John Horan (chair), Joe Bailey (vice-chair), Brian McElroy (treasurer), Gearóid McMahon (secretary), Eileen Carter (PRO), Marie McCallion (schools liason), Gerry Hughes, Ann Fennelly, Attracta Roche, Garrett Shine, Catherine Duff, Elaine Cosgrove, Michael O’Sullivan and Ann Campbell.

 We are always on the lookout for additional help, either as a committee member or as one of our growing number of volunteers.
 If you have any time to spare – even half an hour a week – to help with our activities, or if you have a skill which might be useful to us, please get in touch.